 You can connect the software iSCSI adapter with any physical NICs available on your host.
 The dependent iSCSI adapters must be connected only to their own physical NICs.

-The iSCSI adapter and physical NIC connect through a virtual VMkernel adapter, also called the virtual network adapter or the VMkernel port.
+The iSCSI adapter and physical NIC connect through a virtual VMkernel adapter, also called virtual network adapter or VMkernel port.
 You create a VMkernel adapter (vmk) on a vSphere switch (vSwitch) using 1:1 mapping between each virtual and physical network adapter.

 One way to achieve the 1:1 mapping when you have multiple NICs, is to designate a separate vSphere switch for each virtual-to-physical adapter pair.

 The following examples show configurations that use vSphere standard switches, but you can use distributed switches as well.
 For more information about vSphere distributed switches, see the vSphere Networking documentation.

 An alternative is to add all NICs and VMkernel adapters to a single vSphere standard switch.
 In this case, you must override the default network setup and make sure that each VMkernel adapter maps to only one corresponding active physical adapter.

 The following table summarises the iSCSI networking configuration discussed in this topic.

 |iSCSI Adapters||VMkernel Adapters (Ports)||Physical Adapters (NICs)|